acastellanos95/cpp-memory-model/1-class-layout-alignment/notes.md

 + 8 bytes      |  d |   | -------------------- dPadding ------------------- |
 0x7fffffffd640:	0x68	0x00	0x00	0x00	0x00	0x00	0x00	0x00
 ```

-We can even specify the alignment for classes, data members and variables using `alignas`.
-Of course there is a lot of
-rules on how to use it, but a real application is to use it as a SIMD register type.
-Let's try my favorite, a image
-convolution acceleration.